PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 production sequence boundaries, and all ordinary characterization.
 Keep tests and any necessary model validation strictly sequential, then commit and push;
 do not create a pull request.

+## QLinear SiLU prefix transactional correction: completed state

+The four strict xfails from the preceding characterization are now green.
+The 509-line raw lowerer owner prevalidates every metadata target shape and effective signature as rank four before changing any tensor or operator.
+It builds adapter tensors, Transpose operators, collision-free names, and cumulative legacy-consumer input updates as an immutable local plan before commit.
+A malformed DEQUANTIZE, activation, Quantize, or final Mul signature therefore returns zero with an unchanged graph and metadata.

+`__nhwc_to_nchw_perm_rank4__` is no longer created at function entry.
+A candidate with no legacy consumer never allocates it.
+A legacy-adapter plan reuses an existing tensor only when its INT32 dtype, `[4]` shape/signature, exact `[0,3,1,2]` payload, non-variable state, and absent quantization all match.
+Any other occupied name remains unchanged and a collision-safe name is planned.
+Tensor pruning now runs only after at least one successful rewrite, so rejected and second zero-rewrite calls preserve tensor-lineage metadata and are fully idempotent.

+An additional same-consumer/two-input-slot fixture exposed a separate existing issue while validating cumulative plans. `_build_tensor_consumer_map` returns the same operator index once per matching input.
+The raw owner then enumerates both matching slots for each repeated index, plans four adapters, and leaves two redundant adapters.
+This is recorded as the sole strict xfail and was not fixed in the transactional checkpoint, satisfying the record-before-fix boundary.

+Validation completed as follows:

+- focused QLinear SiLU correction plus ordered-owner architecture selector:
+  `22 passed, 245 deselected, 1 xfailed in 2.04s`;
+- changed-file focused branch regression:
+  `639 passed, 1 xfailed in 23.83s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.25s`;
+- targeted Ruff, Python compilation, and whitespace checks: passed;
+- the whole lowerer retains exactly its eight pre-existing Ruff findings.

+No real-model conversion was added because the prior sequential QLinear group audit already established zero production rewrites and zero process-tree SWAP for every measured candidate.
+Public API, CLI, production call order and statistics, TensorFlow boundary, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed; future work is commit/push only and must not create a pull request.

+At restart, deduplicate `mul_users` by operator index in first-observed order before classifying Transpose and legacy consumers.
+Turn the two-slot strict xfail green and prove that distinct consumer order, one adapter per input slot, unique naming, exact permutation reuse/collision behavior, fixed-point count, and all ordinary rejections remain unchanged.
+Only after that correction should the 509-line owner be mechanically extracted into a focused pass module with an exact corrected AST and a lowerer compatibility wrapper.
+Keep tests strictly sequential, commit and push coherent units, and do not create a pull request.